joelpick/behavioural_counts/README.md

 # BE_Counts
-Code for Behavioural Ecology Invited Review
+Code for Biological Reviews MS

 simulations contains code for simulations